 Standing for Mazda Experiment and project number 5, the MX-5 went through seven years of heavily critiqued design, engineering and testing before being given the production green light.

+It eventually went on sale in the UK on 14 March 1990, priced at £14,249.
+That day was also when we published our full road test of the affable sports car.
 Powered by a 1.6-litre inline four cylinder engine putting out 114bhp at 6500rpm, enabling a 0-60mph dash in 9.1sec and topping out at 114mph, the MX-5 was never about searing pace, as Autocar wrote back in the day.

 “If you’re expecting a Mazda MX-5 to set you alight, you’re in for a disappointment.
 But as with everything the MX-5 does, it’s not the result but the participation that puts a smile on your face.